 - If you have a drone that’s over .55 pounds, you must register it with the Federal Aviation Administration (FAA).
 If you want to avoid this, get a beginner drone as most weigh less than .55 pounds.

 Q: How can I avoid crashing a drone?

 A: The best way to avoid crashing your drone is to have a cautious flying style.
 Make sure your drone is always within view, and fly it in open areas.
 Do not fly it on windy days, when it's raining, or at night.
 In addition, ensure it's always 30 feet away from any obstacles.

 Q: Can I fly a drone at night?

 A: Yes.
 You don't need a license to fly a drone at night, but you have to follow basic safety rules.
 These rules are set by the FAA and will help you to avoid getting into trouble with law enforcement or crashing your drone.

 Q: How high can I legally fly my drone?

 A: The Federal Aviation Administration recommends flying a drone below 400 feet (121 meters) above ground level.
 This ensures it avoids crashing into manned aircraft like helicopters and airplanes.

-The Potensic Foldable Drone with 5G WiFi is hard to beat for its flight time, 5G Wi-Fi, and high-speed image transmission.
+The DJI Mavic Mini Drone with 2.7K Camera is hard to beat for its flight time and intuitive user experience.
 But if you want a beginner-friendly drone, the budget-friendly EACHINE Mini Drone with Camera for Adults and Kids will do.